 But she wasn't just tough, she was honest.
 Think of this, from the endlessly quotable All About Eve.
 It could be Davis herself discussing her own name and stardom: "And what is that, besides something spelled out in light bulbs, I mean - besides something called a temperament, which consists mostly of swooping about on a broomstick and screaming at the top of my voice?
 Infants behave the way I do, you know.
 They carry on and misbehave - they'd get drunk if they knew how - when they can't have what they want, when they feel unwanted or insecure or unloved."

 Oh, Bette.
-She didn't act the Diva, she was the Diva.
+She didn't act the diva, she was the diva.
 But strangely down to earth too.
-She hated airs, which contributed to her dislike towards Joan Crawford (that, and something to do with Franchot Tone) and one of the reasons she slammed poor co-star Celeste Holm from All About Eve -- bemoaning perky Holm's on set salutations, Bette snarled, "ugh manners."
+She hated airs, which contributed to her dislike towards Joan Crawford (that, and something to do with Franchot Tone, and don't get me wrong, as proven in many essays written here, I revere Joan.
+I do not pit them against each other).
+It was also one of the reasons she slammed poor co-star Celeste Holm from All About Eve -- bemoaning perky Holm's on set salutations, Bette snarled something like, "Ugh!
+Manners."
 As artificial as her carefully constructed lips were (that line!), Davis detested fakes, and forced, silly sentiments, things that would, as Bette said, “provoke anyone of sensibility to nausea.”
 This attitude helped make her so wonderfully, lovably real and stable against a fantastically fake and annoying-verging-on-nervous-breakdown Miriam Hopkins (whom she loathed in real life) in one of my favorites, Old Acquaintance.
 She wasn't always a bitch.
 Of her legendary All About Eve character Margo, Bette stated: "Margo Channing was not a bitch.
 She was an actress who was getting older and was not too happy about it.
 And why should she?
 Anyone who says that life begins at forty is full of it.
 As people get older their bodies begin to decay.
 They get sick.
 They forget things.
 What's good about that?"

 So with that hatred of the passing of time, here's to those dreaded birthdays Bette Davis.
 Like you ask/tell that Oscar statuette you placed on the dashboard during your dipsomaniacal drive through Hollywood in The Star, I'd love to have been able to ask, just once: "Come on Bette, let's you and me get drunk."